Strategic Plan: Mandatory COVID-19 Vaccination for Emory Healthcare Staff and Providers

 Introduction

-Within the last 10 years, the health care industry has seen big changes, not only in philosophy, but also with the implementation of the Affordable Care Act.
-There have been changes in political, economic, social, technological, legal, and environmental factors that influence strategic planning.
+Within the last 10 years, the health care industry has seen big changes in the philosophy and implementation of the Affordable Care Act.
+Political, economic, social, technological, legal, and environmental factors have also changed strategic planning.
 Americans desire increased quality patient care, wellness, and prevention programs.
-Health care organizations are seeing changes in volume and demographics related to their patients, along with labor and technologies related to the health care organization.
+Health care organizations are seeing changes in volume, demographics related to their patients, and labor and technologies related to the health care organization.

-Imagine you have been selected by the facility’s executive committee to develop a strategic plan that aligns with the organization’s mission and vision.
-Use critical thinking skills and research current events of your chosen organization to prepare your assignment.
+Imagine the facility’s executive committee has selected you to develop a strategic plan that aligns with the organization’s mission and vision.
+To prepare your assignment, use critical thinking skills and research current events of your chosen organization.

 Assignment Instructions